hakandundar34coding/system-monitoring-center/README.md

 ![System Monitoring Center](screenshots/system_tab_dark_system_theme.png)

 ### Dependencies:
-* Python 3.7 (Programming language)
+* Python 3 (Programming language)
-* GTK 3.24 (GUI)
+* GTK3 (GUI)
 * python3-opengl (for FPS counting)

 ### Status:
-<br/>Under development, some features are not coded (very rare) and there may be bugs to be fixed.
+* Under development, some features are not coded (very rare) and there may be bugs to be fixed.

-Note: Developed on Pardus 21 XFCE (Debian-like GNU/Linux, Kernel: 5.10.0-8-amd64).
+Note: Developed on Pardus 21 XFCE (Debian-like GNU/Linux, Kernel: 5.10).